roehampton/module-content/msc-software-development-2/week-07/lab/README.md

 The worked example here is messy but it is useful as it provides a simple solution that introduces the most important principles all in one place, but this is not professional standard code.

 Next week we will 'refactor' this code to provide a cleaner solution.
-Can you think of ways we can use the following to improve our code:
+We will be usingthe following programming techniques to improve our code:

  * Custom classes
  * Async functions and the await keyword